 Facilities such as mines, refineries, chemical plants and mills expose their workers and the surrounding environment to high risks.
 To minimize these risks and contain their potential consequences, all equipment used in these environments needs to be designed, installed, maintained and repaired in such a way as to avoid the risk of explosions.
-The goal of the Sectoral Initiative is to promote and increase safety, while at the same time eliminating barriers to the free trade and use of the equipment.
+The goal of the Sectoral Initiative on Equipment for Explosive Environments (SIEEE) is to promote and increase safety, while at the same time eliminating barriers to the free trade and use of the equipment.